donatasrep/donatas.repecka/_posts/2021-04-27-Performance-comparison.md

 written in different ways including C and C++.
 The main questions I was intrigued about were:
 * How much faster is C/C++ in practise if I were to rewrite code?
 * Does the gain justify the effort?
-* Are any of the python performance libraries like Cypthon or Numba useful in practise?
+* Are any of the Python performance libraries like Cython or Numba useful in practise?

 Note: a one example is not enough to draw any solid conclusions, but when it resonates with what you heard before that is at least reassuring.